cschneid-the-elder/mapa/cobol/readme.md

 The PGM record contains counts of things that might be interesting and were easy to obtain.
 Data description entry type 2 is a level-66 entry, type 3 is a level-88 entry, and type 1 is everything else that isn't enclosed in and `EXEC SQL END-EXEC` block.

 The DD record contains counts of how the file is opened.
 This might be useful in showing program inputs and outputs, or discovering files that are no longer used.

+For reasons both obscure and annoying, the CICS APIs are not deduplicated, so if your code includes, for example, two READs for the same file you will get two output records.

 ### Build/Execution Environment